Shimaadnan/github-slideshow/_posts/01-02-Shimaadnan.md

 title: "Welcome to our second slide"
 ---
 your test
-Use the left arrow to go back!
+Use the blue arrow to go back!